8 Best Fertilizers For Dahlias (And How To Use)

 When preparing the soil:

 When preparing the soil, you can give the dahlia tuber an extra boost by adding bone meal to the soil.
-You can also amend the soil by adding composted steer and cow manure to the soil.
+You can also amend the soil by adding composted steer or cow manure to the soil.

 Soil Conditions